MalrboroI/GREEN-API-test-/README.md

 Click the "Check Messages" button to retrieve new messages from the recipient.

-Project Structure
+Project Structure:
-src/: The main directory containing the source code.

-App.js: The main application component.
+ChatApp.jsx: The main application component.

 Chat.jsx: The chat component.

-Message.jsx: The component for displaying a message.

 Input.jsx: The component for inputting and sending messages.

 Login.jsx: The component for entering Green-API credentials.

+Message.jsx: The component for displaying a message.

 App.css: Styles for the application.

 Technologies Used
 React: A library for building user interfaces.